Congo’s neighbors call for vote recount in troubled election

 The statements by the southern African and Great Lakes regional blocs put new pressure on the government of outgoing President Joseph Kabila to find a peaceful and transparent solution to a growing electoral crisis in one of Africa’s largest and most mineral-rich nations.

-The declared presidential runner-up, Martin Fayulu, filed a court challenge over the weekend asking for a recount.
-He points to figures compiled by the influential Catholic Church’s 40,000 election observers that found he won 61 percent of the vote.
+The declared presidential runner-up, Martin Fayulu, filed a court challenge over the weekend demanding a recount, citing figures compiled by the influential Catholic Church’s 40,000 election observers that found he won 61 percent of the vote.

 Fayulu accuses Kabila of making a backroom deal to declare as the winner opposition leader Felix Tshisekedi, who came in a distant second according to the Catholic Church’s results.
-Kabila is suspected of making a backroom deal to alter the results in order to protect his vast assets from Fayulu’s anti-corruption efforts.
+Kabila is suspected of such a deal to protect his vast assets from Fayulu’s anti-corruption efforts.
 Congo is a major source of the minerals central to smartphones and electric cars worldwide.

 Most Read Nation & World Stories